codefellows-seattle-301d26/11-production-deployment/README.md

 *4. As a developer, I want to seed my local development database with books so I have data to test my development application with.*

-- From the command line, create a new database with the command `createdb books_app`
+- From the command line, create a new database with the command `createdb books_app`.
+If you are already in your PostgreSQL shell, use the command `CREATE DATABASE books_app`.
 - Create a new table in your database called `books`.
   - Your `books` table should include a `book_id` as the primary key plus the following properties: `author`, `title`, `isbn`, `image_url`, and `description`
-- Using the provided JSON data, manually enter each record into your PostgreSQL `books` table from the PostgreSQL Shell on your machine.
+- Using the provided JSON data, manually enter each record into your PostgreSQL `books` table from the PostgreSQL shell on your machine.

 *5. As a developer, I want the client application to have access to a deployed PostgreSQL database so the user data persists across application sessions.*